Finn Juhl: Early career

 After graduating, Juhl worked for ten years at Vilhelm Lauritzen's architectural firm, where he had also apprenticed as a student.
 In close collaboration with Viggo Boesen, Juhl was responsible for much of the interior design of the national broadcaster Danmarks Radio's Radiohuset, one of the firm's most high-profile assignments during those years.

 Juhl made his debut in 1937 when he commenced a collaboration with cabinetmaker Niels Vodder which would continue until 1959 and exhibited at the eleventh Copenhagen Cabinetmakers' Guild Exhibition.
 Therefore, his early chairs were originally produced in small numbers, eighty at most, because the Guild shows emphasized the work of the artisan over the burgeoning industry of mass production.
 However, they were almost all reissued later in his career.

-He married Inge-Marie Skaarups on 15 July 1937 but they later divorced.
+He married Inge-Marie Skaarup on 15 July 1937 but they later divorced.

 The Guild Exhibitions were an important venue for the young designers who sought to renew Danish design, turning their backs on the traditional historicist styles, heavy and with ornaments and plush, instead creating modern furniture which fitted the new trends in architecture.
 The projects was highly controversial and Juhl's first work met much criticism.
 His Pelican chair, designed in 1939 and first produced in 1940, was described as a "tired walrus" and "aesthetics in the worst possible sense of the word".
 In spite of the initial criticism, Juhl's work began to influence the style of homes abroad throughout the 1940s.
 In Denmark, however, his popularity did not reach that of his peers, Børge Mogensen and Hans Wegner, who were less radical in their designs and relied more on Kaare Klint, leader of the furniture school at the Academy and the Nestor of modern Danish furniture design.

-In 1942 Juhl designed a house for himself, today known as Finn Juhl's House, and had it built with money inherited from his father.
-Over the years, it was increasingly furnished with creations of his own design.In 1945 he left Vilhelm Lauritzen Architects and set up his own design practice, in Nyhavn in Copenhagen, specializing in interior and furniture design.
+In 1942, Juhl designed a house for himself, today known as Finn Juhl's House, and had it built with money inherited from his father.
+Over the years, it was increasingly furnished with creations of his own design.In 1945, he left Vilhelm Lauritzen Architects and set up his own design practice, in Nyhavn in Copenhagen, specializing in interior and furniture design.
 However, his work in furniture design began earlier than that.
 He also became a teacher at the Danmarks Designskole in 1945 and would continue to teach there until 1955.